TriggaHappy/Weather-App/README.md

-# eSports_Team_Site
+# weather app
-Team Site for an eSport organization
+this is an exercise to learn APIs